DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/3 Methods/getSelection().md

 Pass **true** to focus the content field before getting the selected range.
 Otherwise, the method returns **null** if the content field doesn't have focus.

 ---
-For example, the following code snippet inserts text into the editor at the point where a cursor is located:
+For example, the following code snippet inserts text into the editor at the the cursor's location:

     <!--JavaScript-->
     const newPosition = editor.getSelection(true);